-Category Points Earned Indicators of Quality of Response Fully 5 Applicant presents a detailed plan of how to avoid the duplication Developed of work for charter schools and authorized public chartering agencies and significantly reduce the burden for both.
-Well Developed 4 Applicant presents a detailed plan to avoid the duplication of work for charter schools and authorized public chartering agencies and reduce the burden for both but not significantly.
-Adequately 3 Applicant presents a plan to avoid the duplication of work for Developed charter schools and authorized public chartering agencies.
+Category Points Earned Indicators of Quality of Response Fully Developed 5 Applicant presents a detailed plan of how to avoid the duplication of work for charter schools and authorized public chartering agencies and significantly reduce the burden for both.
+The applicant provides evidence of a collaborative relationship between the applicant's State entity and authorized public chartering agencies in the State.
+Well Developed 4 Applicant presents a detailed plan to avoid the duplication of work for charter schools and authorized public chartering agencies and reduce the burden for both.
+Adequately Developed 3 Applicant presents a plan to avoid the duplication of work for charter schools and authorized public chartering agencies.
 The plan only reduces the burden of work for either charter schools or authorized public chartering agencies.
-Poorly 1-2 The plan presented by the applicant to avoid the duplication of Developed work for charter schools and authorized public chartering agencies does not make clear how the burden will be reduced for either group.
+Poorly Developed 1-2 The applicant's plan to avoid the duplication of work for charter schools and authorized public chartering agencies does not make clear how the burden will be reduced for either group.
 Not Addressed 0 Applicant does not address.

 (c) 3.
-Provide technical assistance and support for-
+Provide technical assistance and support for--